 Do let us know in the comments if you know any tricks to survive on low Android battery.

-10 Tips to Conserve Your Smartphone Battery
+How to Conserve Smartphone Battery

 Smartphones these days have a diverse range of capabilities and multi-functionality running on powerful operating systems.
 However, this...
 Read more